 - 1. Beneficiary name; - 2.
 Beneficiary Medicaid identification number; - 3.
 MCO name; - 4.
 24-hour telephone number for use in urgent or emergent medical situations; - 5.
 Telephone number for member services (if different); - 6.
 Primary care provider name and office telephone number; - 7.
+TTY number;

-TTY number; - 8.
-Notice that the member must present both the MCO card and the Medicaid card at time of service; and - 9.
-The Medicaid program type (Mountain Health Trust or West Virginia Health Bridge).
+- 8. Notice that the member must present both the MCO card and the Medicaid card at time of service; and - 9.
+The Medicaid program type (Mountain Health Trust).